projectcalico/libcalico-go/docs/calicoctl/commands/replace.md

 ## calicoctl replace

-The create command is used to replace a set of resources by filename or stdin.
+The replace command is used to replace a set of resources by filename or stdin.
 JSON and YAML formats are accepted.

 Attempting to replace a resource that does not exist is treated as a terminating error.